 Warning: The backup and restore options are meant for disaster recovery.
-If you restore a system, it will be returned to the point in time that the backup was created.
-If you select the option to save the data, any data created after the backup was made will be lost.
-If you do not select the option to save the data, the system will be recreated with the same ZFS layout, but with no data.
+A restored system is returned to the point in time that the backup was created.
+If the option to save the data is selected, any data created after the backup was made will be lost.
+If the option to save the data is not selected, the system is recreated with the same ZFS layout, but with no data.